-So, what about the value that was promised by SAP with these applications and other applications that are either complete write-offs or long-term maintenance money pits?
-We still get requirements for recruiters for skills in SAP applications that have no hope of being taken live.
+What about the value promised by SAP with these applications and other applications that are either complete write-offs or long-term maintenance money pits?
+We still get requirements for recruiters for SAP applications skills that have no hope of being taken live.

 How the SAP Consulting Market Works

-Because they continue to be recommended by Deloitte, Accenture, Infosys, etc.. that could not care less if any application is ever taken live, so they recommend SAP applications where they can bill customers.
-No matter how many times the big consulting companies fail, they will always be in included in the next round of selection, because customers think they need a big name consulting company.
-This is an unbreakable feedback loop that removes the major consulting companies from needing to be successful in implementations.
+Because they continue to be recommended by Deloitte, Accenture, Infosys, etc.. they could not care less if any application is ever taken live, so they recommend SAP applications where they can bill customers.
+No matter how many times the big consulting companies fail, they will always be included in the next round of selection because customers think they need a big name consulting company.
+This is an unbreakable feedback loop that removes the major consulting companies from success in implementations.

-Many of those implementations would have been successful if the non-SAP software had been selected (implementations tend to be more successful when the software is functional).
+Many implementations would have been successful if the non-SAP software had been selected (implementations tend to be more successful when the software is functional).

 SAP Account Executives Can No Longer Initiate Audits?

 “The much hated ‘surprise’ audit is going away.
 SAP has explicitly split audit and sales from one another.
 This means that while routine audits are a part of ongoing contractual obligations, EAs cannot initiate an audit because sales are not part of the audit organization and vice versa.”